yaroslavnosenko/warehouse/readme.md

 ## Client

 React app built with typescript and Chakra-UI framework.
-It is deployed on [heroku](https://garden-warehouse.herokuapp.com/).
+It is deployed on [https://garden-warehouse.herokuapp.com/](https://garden-warehouse.herokuapp.com/).

 ## Back

-TODO
+React app built with pyhton, MySQL and Flask framework.
+It is deployed on [https://garden-warehouse-api.herokuapp.com/](https://garden-warehouse-api.herokuapp.com/).